italolelis/collections/docs/iterables.md

-# Functional approach
+# Iterating

-## What is it?

-The reactive extensions for PHP are a set of libraries to compose asynchronous and event-based programs using observable collections and LINQ-style query operators in PHP.

-Throughout the examples we are going to use this dataset:
+## Projecting Collections

+Applying a function to a value and creating a new value is called a projection.
+To project one array into another, we apply a projection function to each item in the array and collect the results in a new array.

 ```php
 $data = [